-- 8.4.3. child sexual exploitation (CSE) (see para 14 and Appendix 3) - 8.4.4. bullying including cyberbullying (see para 10) - 8.4.5. domestic abuse (see para 13 and Appendix 5) - 8.4.6. drugs - 8.4.7. fabricated or induced illness - 8.4.8. faith abuse - 8.4.9. female genital mutilation (FGM) (see para 15 and Appendix 4) - 8.4.10. forced marriage (see para 16) - 8.4.11. gangs and youth violence - 8.4.12. gender-based violence/violence against women and girls (VAWG) - 8.4.13. mental health - 8.4.14. private fostering - 8.4.15. radicalisation (see para 12 and Appendix 6) - 8.4.16. youth produced sexual imagery (sexting) (see para 24) - 8.4.17. teenage relationship abuse (see para 24) - 8.4.18. trafficking - 8.4.19.
-Upskirting - 8.4.20. peer on peer abuse (see para 24) - 8.5.
+- 8.4.3. child sexual exploitation (CSE) (see para 14 and Appendix 3) - 8.4.4. bullying including cyberbullying (see para 10) - 8.4.5. domestic abuse (see para 13 and Appendix 5) - 8.4.6. drugs - 8.4.7. fabricated or induced illness - 8.4.8. faith abuse - 8.4.9. female genital mutilation (FGM) (see para 15 and Appendix 4) - 8.4.10. forced marriage (see para 16) - 8.4.11. gangs and youth violence - 8.4.12. gender-based violence/violence against women and girls incl sexual harassment (VAWG) - 8.4.13. mental health - 8.4.14. private fostering - 8.4.15. radicalisation (see para 12 and Appendix 6) - 8.4.16. youth produced sexual imagery (sexting) (see para 24) - 8.4.17. teenage relationship abuse (see para 24) - 8.4.18. trafficking - 8.4.19.
+Upskirting - 8.4.20. peer on peer abuse including harassment (see para 24) - 8.5.
 Staff are aware that behaviours linked to drug taking, alcohol abuse, truanting and youth produced sexual imagery put children in danger and that safeguarding issues can manifest themselves via peer on peer abuse. - 8.6.
 We also recognise that abuse, neglect and safeguarding issues are complex and are rarely standalone events that can be covered by one definition or label.
-Staff are aware that in most cases multiple issues will overlap one another.

-8.7.
-If staff are concerned about a child's welfare

-- 8.7.1.
-If staff notice any indicators of abuse/neglect or signs that a child may be experiencing a safeguarding issue they should record these concerns on an Expression of Concern Form and pass it to the DSL or directly onto CPOMS using their log in where the DSL's will automatically be notified.
-They may also discuss their concerns in person with the DSL but the details of the concern should be recorded in writing. - 8.7.2.
+Staff are aware that in most cases multiple issues will overlap one another. - 8.7.
+If staff are concerned about a child's welfare - 8.7.1.
+If staff notice any indicators of abuse/neglect or signs that a child may be experiencing a safeguarding issue they should record these concerns on an Expression of Concern Form (signed and dated)and pass it to the DSL or directly onto CPOMS using their log in where the DSL's will automatically be notified by the alert platform.
+They may also discuss their concerns in person with the DSL but the details of the concern should be recorded in writing or in CPOMS. - 8.7.2.
 There will be occasions when staff may suspect that a pupil may be at risk, but have no 'real' evidence.
 The pupil's behaviour may have changed, their artwork could be bizarre, they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed.
-This can also be logged by all staff onto the CPOMS platform. - 8.7.3.
+This can also be logged by all staff onto the CPOMS platform.
+Hard copies of relevant documentation produced by a student can be uploaded onto CPOMS - 8.7.3.
 Godalming Junior School recognise that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
 However, they may also indicate a child is being abused or is in need of safeguarding. - 8.7.4.
 In these circumstances staff will try to give the child the opportunity to talk.
 It is fine for staff to ask the pupil if they are OK or if they can help in any way. - 8.7.5.
-Staff should use the Expression of Concern Form or directly onto CPOMS to record these early concerns and give the completed form to the DSL. - 8.7.6.
-Following an initial conversation with the pupil, if the member of staff remains concerned they should discuss their concerns with the DSL and put them in writing. - 8.7.7.
-If the pupil does being to reveal that they are being harmed, staff should follow the advice below regarding a pupil making a disclosure.
+Staff should use the Expression of Concern Form or directly onto CPOMS to record these early concerns and give the completed form, signed and dated to the DSL. - 8.7.6.
+Following an initial conversation with the pupil, if the member of staff remains concerned they should discuss their concerns with the DSL and put them in writing or record them directly on CPOMS alerting the DSL. - 8.7.7.
+If the pupil does begin to reveal that they are being harmed, staff should follow the advice below regarding a pupil making a disclosure.